 SOCIAL and FUNDRAISING

-Local Walks: All are welcome on these walks of 2.5 to 4.5 miles, which we hope to have most weeks throughout the summer.
-Please let us know if you would be interested in an occasional easier, flat walk of 1.5 to 2.0 miles.
-If you wish to be certain that the walk is going to happen, particularly if the weather looks as though it could be wet, please phone the walk leader.
+Local Walks: Our next walk we be on the 28th June.
+All are welcome on these walks of 2.0 to 4.5 miles, which we hope to have most weeks throughout the summer.
+If you wish to be certain that the walk is going to happen if the weather looks as though it could be wet, please phone the walk leader.
 Please share cars if possible.
 We meet as follows :

 Brownies meet in the Community Hall every Thursday evening, 6:30pm - 7:45pm.

 The Sunday Club/Sparklers, for children aged 3 to 15 years, meet every Sunday at 10.00am in the Community Hall, (except the first Sunday in the month, which is an all-age worship service in church).

 “On The Way” Discussion Group about aspects of our faith, meets at 8:15pm on the second monday in each month.
 Contact: Eileen Goford (T.638238)

 BRF Daylight Group (discussion about bible reading notes) Contact: Revd Dick Cheek (T.628484)

 Prayer Group 1st Wednesday in the month; 3:00pm in church